v-rgrace/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Does Microsoft 365 Copilot in Viva Glint pull from the program level or generic settings for confidentiality thresholds?**

 **A:** Copilot in Viva Glint aligns with the threshold configured on the dashboard or report being viewed.

-<br>**Q: What data controls are in place?**

-**A:** Copilot in Viva Glint has access to Viva Glint survey data only.
-Each user only sees survey data they’re granted access to by their Viva Glint admin.
-Viva Glint admins can control which roles use Copilot in Viva Glint and for which survey programs.

 <br>**Q: Can the end user see variables in summarization, based on the user's question or prompt?**